scipy/scipy/doc/source/tutorial/optimize.rst

 - exactly one element from each row
 - without choosing more than one element from any column
-- such that the sum of the chosen elements is minimized (or maximized).
+- such that the sum of the chosen elements is minimized

-In other words, we need to assign each row to one column such that the sum of the corresponding entries is minimized (or maximized).
+In other words, we need to assign each row to one column such that the sum of the corresponding entries is minimized.

-Formally, let X be a boolean matrix where :math:`X[i,j] = 1` iff row i is assigned to column j.
+Formally, let :math:`X` be a boolean matrix where :math:`X[i,j] = 1` iff row  :math:`i` is assigned to column :math:`j`.
 Then the optimal assignment has cost

 .. math::

     \min \sum_i \sum_j C_{i,j} X_{i,j}

-First of all, we need to setup a cost matrix.
+The first step is to define the cost matrix.
-:func:`linear_sum_assignment` can assign each row to the best column.
 In this example, we want to assign each swimming style to a student.
+:func:`linear_sum_assignment` is able to assign each row of a cost matrix to a column.
 Therefore, to form the cost matrix, the table above needs to be transposed so that the rows correspond with swimming styles and the columns correspond with students: